Segismundo Casado: Outlook and political views

 Either from childhood or from some point in his adult life he embraced anti-Semitism.
-In his papers from the 1950s he refers abusively to Franco as the “Jewish dwarf”; at the same time, when engaged in fruitless discussions on changing his travelling work pattern in Venezuela, he blamed his managers from Indulac for “Jewish mentality”.
-However, he remained reasonably tractable and for decades he was engaged in at least correct epistolographic exchange with correspondents as distant as Indalecio Prieto, Salvador de Madariaga, Cipriano Mera and the Alfonsist pretender Juan de Borbón.
+In his papers from the 1950s he refers abusively to Franco as the "Jewish dwarf"; at the same time, when engaged in fruitless discussions on changing his travelling work pattern in Venezuela, he blamed his managers from Indulac for "Jewish mentality".
+However, he remained reasonably tractable and for decades he was engaged in at least correct epistolary exchange with correspondents as distant as Indalecio Prieto, Salvador de Madariaga, Cipriano Mera and the Alfonsist pretender Juan de Borbón.